feabhas/docker-target/README.md

 interactive text area you can use to send and receive using USART3.

-A `telnet` command is provided in the Docker image configured for single character I/O  if you prefer to use the command line for USART testing.
+A `telnet` command is provided in the Docker image configured for single character I/O  if you prefer to use the command line for USART3 testing.

 # VS Code tasks and launch actions